Comparison of different Tate conjectures: The obstruction of the Tate Conjecture

-where $S^1$ denotes the set points of codimension $1$. \end{defn} \begin{lem} Let $S$ be a smooth geometrically connected variety over a finitely generated field $k$.
-Let $K$ denote the function field of $S$ and Let $A$ be an abelian variety over $K$.
-Write $K^\prime$ for $Kk^s$.
-Let $U\subseteq S$ be an open dense subscheme.
-Let $\ell\neq \Char(k)$ be a prime.
-Then the inclusion
+Tate showed in \cite[Thm.\,5.2.b)]{Tate_1994} that $\T^1(X/ K,\ell)$, $\ell\neq \mathrm{char}(K)$, is birationally invariant.
+His proof also gives the following: \begin{proposition} Let $X$ be a smooth geometrically connected variety over a finitely generated field $K$ of characteristic $p>0$, and $U\subseteq X$ an open dense subvariety.
+Let $\ell \neq p$ be prime.
+Then the induced map

-has a finite cokernel.
-Furthermore, if $A$ extends to an abelian scheme $\SA\lra U$, then we have a canonical isomorphism